emilwallner/How-to-learn-Deep-Learning/README.md

 * __Hireable:__ 20,000 p
 * __Competitive roles and elite PhD positions:__ 200,000 p

-### Context

-You'll have a mix of  5 - 10 technical and non-technical people looking at your portfolio, regardless of their background, you want to spark the following reactions:
-* the applicant has experience tackling our type of problems,
-* the applicant's work is easy to understand and well organised, and
-* the work was without a doubt 100% made by the applicant.

-Common projects include things as MOOC participation, dog/cat classifiers, the titanic and iris datasets.
-They are often more distracting than useful.
-They also indicate that you activly avoid real-world problem-solving.

-A unique portfolio item implies that you have tackled a unique problem without a solution, and thus have to engage in the type of problem-solving an employee does daily.
-A good starting point is to look for portfolio ideas on [active Kaggle competitions](https://www.kaggle.com/competitions), and [machine learning consulting projects](https://www.upwork.com/freelance-jobs/machine-learning/), and demo versions of [common prodution pipelines](https://github.com/chiphuyen/machine-learning-systems-design/blob/master/build/build1/consolidated.pdf).
-Here's a Twitter thread on [how to come up with portfolio ideas](https://twitter.com/EmilWallner/status/1184723538810413056).

 __Examples:__
 * My first portfolio item (after 2 months of learning): [Code](https://github.com/emilwallner/Coloring-greyscale-images) | [Write-up](https://blog.floydhub.com/colorizing-b-w-photos-with-neural-networks/)